 Camping for free in a motorhome is similar to wild camping.
 However, it depends on what your definition of wild camping is, as camping for free in a motorhome isn’t always as idyllic as you might think.

-The majority of people consider motorhome wild camping as when you find a remote spot without other people or vans around, whereas free overnight motorhome parking in the UK and Europe is more about finding somewhere safe to sleep without it costing anything.
+The majority of people consider motorhome wild camping as when you find a remote spot without other people or vans around, whereas free overnight motorhome parking in the UK and Europe (like in Italy) is more about finding somewhere safe to sleep without it costing anything.

 Even if that means sleeping in a designated area in a supermarket car park, it’s still free, despite not being the prettiest of locations.
-This then summarises the distinct difference between wild camping and camping for free in a motorhome.
+Hopefully this summarises the distinct difference between wild camping and camping for free in a motorhome.

 How do you find the best spots to camp?